p1kos/SASMACROS/README.md

-SASTIP
+SASMACROS
 ======

-Collection of SAS (Institute) code for general use.
+Collection of SAS (Institute) macros for general use.